Successful rehabilitation from limb loss requires a team of people, most importantly, the patient and his or her individual needs.

 Your Prosthetist is the best resource for information and questions about the most appropriate components, fitting and the technology that is available to help you achieve your goals.

-A physician that is a specialist in physical medicine, (Physiatrist) is likely the best type of doctor to coordinate your care, since they more aware of all the physical needs required to maximize your potential.
+A physician that is a specialist in physical medicine, (Physiatrist) is likely the best type of doctor to coordinate your care, since they are more aware of all the physical needs required to maximize your potential.

 Family and/or friends are vital to providing support and feedback as you go through the phases of adapting to your life with the new artificial limb or limbs.